 +44 (0)20 7306 email@example.com

-Furthermore, he has sat in the Chancery Division as a deputy High Court Judge dealing an array of commercial matters, including those involving significant corporate and insolvency issues, and is also a chairman of the Financial Reporting Council Tribunal, which investigates accountants’ conduct (amongst other matters) following an insolvency of a company.
+Furthermore, he has sat in the Chancery Division as a deputy High Court Judge dealing an array of commercial matters, including those involving significant corporate and insolvency issues, and is also a chairman of the Financial Reporting Council Tribunal, which investigates accountants’ conduct (among other matters) following an insolvency of a company.

 In addition to the above, further arbitrator and counsel experience includes:

 - Appearing as an expert witness in relation to oil exploration contracts at the International Court of Justice in the Hague, where his evidence was upheld at first instance and on appeal.

 - Complex contractual dispute relating to gas liquefaction facilities in the Middle East.

 - Ownership of the largest bank in a country formerly part of the old Soviet Union.

 - Disputes over the mis-selling of securities.

 - A dispute between online gaming companies over the right to conduct gaming over the internet.